top of page

 What is the FIDE Exam?

-The FIDE exam is an official language proficiency and cultural integration test required by the Swiss government for expatriates who wish to meet Switzerland work permit requirements or apply for Swiss nationality.
-It assesses an individual’s proficiency in the national language (German, French or Italian depending on the region where you live).
+The FIDE exam is an official language proficiency and cultural integration test required by the Swiss government.
+It is designed for expatriates who need to meet work permit requirements or apply for Swiss nationality.
+The exam assesses proficiency in the national language of your region — German, French, or Italian.

-For example, if you live in a French-speaking canton, you’ll have to take the FIDE exam to evaluate your French level.
-If you live in a (Swiss) German canton, you’ll have to take the exam in German etc.
+For example, if you live in a French-speaking canton, you'll take the exam in French.
+If you live in a German-speaking canton, you'll take it in German.

-The exam is designed to ensure that expatriates not only have the language skills to live and work in Switzerland but also understand the local way of life.
-By demonstrating proficiency in the language and knowledge of Switzerland, you’re showing that you are ready to integrate fully into society.
-This is an important step in making Switzerland truly feel like home.
+The exam ensures that expatriates not only have the language skills to live and work in Switzerland, but also understand the local way of life — an important step toward feeling truly at home.

 The Structure of the FIDE Exam

-The FIDE exam generally consists of two main parts: the first part is an oral interview aims to evaluate your understanding and speaking skills.
-The second one is a written test to evaluate your reading and writing skills.
-Here’s a deeper look at each section:
+The FIDE exam consists of two main parts: an oral interview and a written test.
+Here's a closer look at each section.

-Part 1 : Speaking and Understanding Test (last around 40 minutes)
+Part 1: Speaking and Understanding Test (approx. 40 minutes)

-The oral portion of the exam evaluates your ability to speak the language and communicate effectively in everyday situations.
-This test is typically conducted with 2 examiners.
-You will interact with one examiner who will ask you questions about the 11 themes of the FIDE while the other examiner will take notes.
+The oral portion of the exam evaluates your ability to speak and communicate effectively in everyday situations.
+It is conducted with two examiners — one will interact with you while the other takes notes.

 During the oral interview, expect to:

-• Describe a picture : The examiner will ask you to explain what you see in a specific picture, what’s the situation, who are the people in the picture, how they’re dressed, what they might feel etc.
+• Describe a picture: The examiner will ask you to describe a situation, the people in it, how they're dressed, and what they might be feeling.

-• Demonstrate conversational skills: The goal is to show your ability to communicate fluently in the local language and navigate day-to-day conversations.
+• Demonstrate conversational skills: Show your ability to communicate fluently and navigate day-to-day situations.

-The written part of the FIDE exam tests your language proficiency.
-It is designed to assess your understanding of grammar, vocabulary, and reading comprehension.
-You will be asked to read short passages in the local language (e.g., German, French, or Italian), answer questions based on the content, and write short letters or emails (both formal and informal).
+The written part of the FIDE exam assesses your grammar, vocabulary, and reading comprehension.
+You will read short passages, answer questions based on the content, and write short formal and informal letters or emails.

-This 2nd part of the test is usually conducted in a bigger room because you’ll be with other students.
+This part is usually conducted in a larger room with other candidates.

 FIDE Levels and Work Permits

 Switzerland uses different levels of language proficiency to assess expatriates.
-These levels are aligned with the Common European Framework of Reference for Languages (CEFR), which ranges from A1 (beginner) to C2 (proficient).
-The same framework is used for other French proficiency exams like DELF and DALF.
+These levels are aligned with the Common European Framework of Reference for Languages (CEFR), which ranges from A1 (beginner) to C2 (proficient) — the same framework used for exams like DELF and DALF.

 Permit B (Temporary Residency)

-For the B permit, expatriates are typically expected to demonstrate proficiency at the A1 or A2 level of the language.
-This means you should be able to:
+For the B permit, you are typically expected to demonstrate proficiency at the A1 or A2 level.
+At this level, you should be able to:

 • Understand and use familiar everyday expressions.

-• Introduce yourself and others, ask and answer questions about personal details.
+• Introduce yourself and others, and ask and answer questions about personal details.

 • Participate in basic conversations about familiar topics.